Skip to content

 Cygwin is a Unix-like environment and command-line interface for Microsoft Windows.
 Its core is the cygwin1.dll library which provides POSIX functionality on top of the Win32 API.
 It can be used as a build environment which targets Windows directly and for which output doesn't depend on cygwin1.dll.

-As part of the numerous packages in cygwin, there are cross-compilation toolchains which target both 32 bits and 64 bits; their names start with “mingw64-”.
+As part of the numerous packages in cygwin, there are cross-compilation toolchains which target both 32 bits and 64 bits; their names start with “mingw64-”, and can be installed with Cygwin's package manager, setup-x86_64.exe.

 Once they are installed, they should be used according to the general cross-compilation approach.